 Use a new blotter every time the wheel is mounted.
 The blotters are made of compressible paper which takes up any high points on the side of the grinding wheel.
 Direct contact between the flange and the side of the wheel could cause a stress point where a crack could begin.

 In order to achieve the best results from your grinder, every grinding wheel installed on the machine must be balanced.
-Rebalancing wheels is a good habit to get into and balance should be checked each time a wheel is reinstalled on the machine.
+Balancing wheels is a good habit to get into and balance should be checked each time a wheel is reinstalled on the machine.

 Wheel balancing is a relatively easy process.
-First, install the grinding wheel on a wheel center and snug the cap screws.
+First, install the crankshaft grinding wheel on a wheel center and snug the cap screws.
 However, do not tighten the screws yet.
 Then mount the wheel on a balancing arbor and place it on the balancing stand.
 With the arrow on the wheel pointing as directed.
 Loosen the cap screws so the wheel will settle downward on the wheel center, then gradually torque them all to recommended specification in ft./lb.
 Do not rotate the wheel until all fasteners are secure.
 Remove the balancing weights from the wheel center and let the wheel rotate to its rest position.
 Mark the 12:00 position (the lightest part of the grinding wheel) on the wheel using a piece of chalk.
-Install two balance weights approximately on the horizontal centerline and then move the weights up toward the top of the wheel hub.
+Install two balance weights approximately on the horizontal center-line and then move the weights up toward the top of the wheel hub.

 Double check the wheel balance again.
 If the wheel will hold position at 12:00, 3:00, 6:00 and 9:00; the wheel is properly balanced.
 If the chalk mark still comes to rest at 12:00, move each weight upward slightly again until balance is achieved.
 If the chalk mark moves to the bottom 6:00 position, move the weights the opposite directions.
 If two weights are not adequate to achieve balance, use additional weight.

-Install the grinding wheel on the machine and true the wheel to clean up its grinding face and sides.
+Install the crankshaft grinding wheel on the machine and true the wheel to clean up its grinding face and sides.
 After truing, remove the wheel and recheck the wheel balance.
 Adjust the weights as necessary.

 Do not allow grinding coolant to run on the grinding wheel when it isn’t rotating.
 This will cause the wheel to become saturated with coolant on one side and the wheel will be thrown out of balance.
 This condition can be corrected by turning off the coolant and running the wheel until all the coolant has been removed.